 - Interventional: Testing of a novel cognitive or exercise treatment, or a trial of an experimental drug or device

 Participation in research projects is always voluntary, can be stopped at any time, and will not affect client access to the Parkinson’s and Movement Disorders Center evaluation or treatment process.

 Learn more about volunteering

 Choosing to participate in a clinical research project is an important personal decision.
 It is important to understand how clinical research projects are structured and what to expect as a participant before enrolling.
-The VCU Clinical Trials office provides information for potential research volunteers, including glossary of commonly used terms in clinical trials, and your questions answered.
+The VCU Clinical Trials office provides information for potential research volunteers.

 - Essential Tremor